PDG-AI/PyMusic/README.md

 DOWNLOADING
 - Download // D [YT link]    -downloads a YT song if its not private
 - **RECOMENDED**- Paste // P    -downloads from wathever link you have copied, works on spotify and YT
-- Download_spotify // DS [Spotify link]    -downloads any list // song from spotify
+- Download_spotify // DS [Spotify link]    -downloads any list // song from spotify               ----------- NEEDS TO HAVE config.py CONFIGURATED TO BE USED
 - Cancel // C    -cancels the current download
 - **BETA** - Search // sch    -searchs a song on youtube by name, with a - you can separate artist from song
+- ADF    -asks you for a directory, then imports that file into the system automatically

 MANAGING
 - Create // CL [list_name] [song_id1] [song_id2]...    -creates a list with the set songs